🌍 Formal letters for 130+ countries | 5 languages

 Proper documentation and evidence

-73% of successful appeals include complete supporting documentation.
+The strongest appeals include complete supporting documentation.
 This means medical records, provider statements, bills, photos, repair estimates, police reports - whatever proves your claim is valid.
 Organize documents clearly and reference them in your letter.

 Specific policy language citation